das-ankur/CoralSpeciesPrediction/README.md

 # CoralSpeciesPrediction
-The project will help to predict coral species but I lost the dataset.
+The project will help to predict coral species suding K-Means algorithm for clustering.